quaoz/SwagBot/README.md

 ## Play:

-- Plays from the specified url or searches for the terms on youtube
+- Plays from the specified url or searches for the terms on YouTube
-- Requires the person who sends the message to be connected to a voice channel.
+- Requires the person who sends the message to be connected to a voice channel
 - Should be able to play from any site that [youtube-dl supports.](https://yt-dl.org/supportedsites.html)

 Syntax: